nikfrank/react-workshop-xcoin/exercises.md

 The last topic we need to cover for this workshop is the basic flow for user inputs ...

 This pattern is called [controlled input](https://reactjs.org/docs/forms.html)

+## done

+now that you're done all the exercises, you're definitely ready to do the workshop (and understand what you're doing while you do it!)